Yousician

-So you’ve been learning some chords and really starting to get a handle on this whole “playing guitar” thing.
-Congratulations—you’ve already progressed farther than many people ever will.
+So you’ve been learning some chords, and you’re really starting to get a handle on this whole “playing guitar” thing.
+Congratulations — you’ve already progressed farther than many people ever will.

 It’s time to take things to the next level.
-If you really want to advance your playing then it may be time to take on learning all about barre chords.
-Yes, we know… just the mention of them has struck fear in the hearts of many (if not most) guitarists.
-But have no fear—we’re here to help you break through to the other side.
+If you really want to advance your playing, then it may be time to take on learning about barre chords.
+However, just the mention of barre chords has struck fear in the hearts of many (if not most) guitarists.
+But don’t worry — we’re here to help you break through to the other side.

-Let’s take a look at how to play barre chords and how they work to enhance your playing vocabulary.
+Let’s take a look at how to play barre chords and how they work to enhance your playing.

 If you take a look at any basic “cowboy” chord, you’ll notice that each finger of your fretting hand holds down only one string at a time.
 For example, here’s an open C chord: